Lemonatix/how-to-c-and-cpp/README.md

 Welcome to the **How to Code in C and C++** repository.
 This project is a personal learning journey to explore and master the fundamentals of C and C++ programming.
 It is also designed to serve as a resource for others (you reading this) who want to learn these powerful programming languages.

-## About

-This repository contains:
-- Tutorials and examples for C and C++ programming.
-- Step-by-step guides to understand key concepts.
-- Code snippets for general utility
-- Notes and references to deepen the understanding.

-Whether you're a beginner or looking to refresh your skills, this repository aims to provide a structured and practical approach to learning.

 ## Topics Covered

 - Basics of C and C++ (syntax, variables, data types)